Curriculum for Admins

 • Standards Field: This tracks the standards associated with this unit and has the option to enable or disable learning targets.

-• Text Field: This allows for rich text editing, Google file integration, attaching resources as well as standards.
+• Text Field: This allows for rich text editing, Google file integration, and attaching resources and standards.

-IMPORTANT NOTE: Each unit template will always consist of ONE standards field and ONE OR MORE multi-text fields.
+Each unit template will always consist of one standards field and one or more multi-text fields.

 Let's walk through each of these steps in detail.